NOTACAL logo

 Macronutrients (macros) are the three main nutrients your body needs in large quantities: carbohydrates, protein, and fat.
 Each macronutrient plays a distinct role in your body's function and provides a specific amount of energy.
 Carbohydrates and protein provide 4 calories per gram, while fat provides 9 calories per gram.
 The Macro Calculator helps you determine your optimal daily macronutrient split based on your body weight, activity level, and specific fitness goals.
 The calculator uses a 40/30/30 split representing the percentage of total calories from each macro.

 Understanding your macronutrient needs is essential for effective nutrition planning.
 Tracking macros provides more precise control over your diet compared to simply counting calories, because it ensures you are getting the right balance of nutrients to support your activity level and goals.
 Whether your goal is weight loss, muscle building, or general health maintenance, the right macro balance helps you achieve results more efficiently.
-The calculator uses a balanced 40/30/30 split (40% carbs, 30% protein, 30% fat), which represents a moderate approach suitable for most people.
-This split provides adequate carbohydrates for energy, sufficient protein for muscle maintenance and repair, and enough healthy fat for hormone function and nutrient absorption.
+The calculator uses a balanced 40/30/30 split (40% carbs, 30% protein, 30% fat), which represents a moderate approach suitable for most people. [dietary-guidelines-2020] This split provides adequate carbohydrates for energy, sufficient protein for muscle maintenance and repair, and enough healthy fat for hormone function and nutrient absorption.

 Protein is particularly important for macro tracking because it supports muscle protein synthesis, enzyme production, immune function, and hormone synthesis.
 Adequate protein intake becomes even more critical during periods of calorie restriction, as it helps preserve lean muscle mass while promoting fat loss.
-Current research suggests that consuming 0.7 to 1.0 grams of protein per pound of body weight is optimal for most active individuals.
+Current research suggests that consuming 0.7 to 1.0 grams of protein per pound of body weight is optimal for most active individuals. [issn-2018]

 The concept of macro tracking has gained significant popularity because it provides flexibility within your dietary choices.
 Unlike restrictive diets that eliminate entire food groups, macro counting allows you to eat any foods as long as they fit within your daily targets.
 Different goals may require different splits: endurance athletes often benefit from higher carbohydrate intake, while those focused on muscle building may increase protein.
 The 40/30/30 split serves as an excellent starting point that can be adjusted based on individual response.